bstanton773/google-books-cli-app/README.md

 3. In your terminal type: `flask db init` then `flask db migrate && upgrade`.
 If it does not work, type in `flask db stamp head` and try the init, migrate, and upgrade steps again.

+## Running the application
+1. Type in `flask run`
+2. After you type `flask run`, you may have to open a new terminal and activate your virtual environment again.
+Once this is completed, you can enter the command to search for books.

 ## Command to search Book Titles
 `flask google search '<book title>'`